Geert-Jan77/sidecutters/doc/Compile MacOS.md

 and get a version of Xcode that works on your system.
 Xcode 4.2 may work, if not, get an older version.

 Also get the command line tools.

+### Optional

+Apple does not include the actual GNU C/C++ compiler in the command-line tool for Xcode, or Xcode itself.
+The **gcc** "compatibility" command is a special build of clang/clang++ that is using older gcc compatibility.
+To get the real GNU C/C++ package (and its libraries) installed into the /usr/local tree:

+        Install Homebrew package manager
+        $ brew update
+        $ brew upgrade
+        $ brew search gcc    # this will show several versions of it
+        $ brew info gcc      # specific information on the current compiler including dependencies
+        $ brew install gcc   # your MacBook Air on the charger
+        $ brew cleanup       # free up disk space.
+Only run after brew upgrade has installed newer versions

 ## Compile and run tests